adamrmoss/edu-basic/TESTING.md

 ## Overview

-This project uses **Jasmine** and **Karma** for TypeScript unit testing.
-Tests are configured to output results directly to the console in headless Chrome.
+This project uses **Jest** for TypeScript unit testing.
+Jest is a fast, modern test runner with excellent TypeScript support and clean console output.

 ## Running Tests